kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 While there are many tools to experiment with different algorithms and their parameters, there are few tools to help one develop clean, comprehensive datasets.
 Often times this means asking practitioners with deep domain expertise to help label existing data elements.
-One can also try to purchase clean, structured data, but can be hard to come by in the security context (and may go stale very quickly).
+Licensed clean, structured data be hard to come by in the security context, and may go stale very quickly.

 On top of that, bias in training data can hamper the effectiveness of a model to discern between output classes.
 In the security context, data bias can be